We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 If there are no problems detected, we can go further to actual file recovery.

-2. A place to store recovered files and other information like scan info and disk images.
-We can use:
+A place to store recovered files and other information, like scan info and disk images.
+We will use:

-• A network computer.
-It should have an accessible network share.
-Below we'll explain how to connect this share as a network drive in R-Studio Emergency.
+2. For the second case: a network computer with an accessible network share.
+Below, we'll explain how to connect this share as a network drive in R-Studio Emergency.

 And always remember the most important rule: NEVER TRY TO SAVE RECOVERED FILES/FOLDERS ON THE SAME LOGICAL DISK WHERE THEY RESIDE!!!
 Or you may obtain unpredictable results and lose all your data.